 Cremona - Accademia Stauffer

-In 2010, the Academy introduced a String Quartet Course, led by the Quartetto di Cremona (Cristiano Gualco, Paolo Andreoli, Simone Gramaglia and Giovanni Scaglione).
-Antonio Meneses led the Cello Course from 2015 until 2024, the year in which his position was taken over by Frans Helmerson.
+n 2010, the Academy introduced a String Quartet Course, led by the Quartetto di Cremona (Cristiano Gualco, Paolo Andreoli, Simone Gramaglia and Giovanni Scaglione).
+In 2015, Antonio Meneses took the chair of the Cello class, the position that was taken over by Frans Helmerson in 2024.
 That same year, Alberto Bocini joined the Academy as the Double Bass Professor.
+From 2025, Enrico Pace shares the chair of the Chamber Music Course with Bruno Giuranna.

-One of its most remarkable recent additions is the Concertmaster Course, led by distinguished Leaders of the major European orchestras and renowned conductors.
-Moreover, the Academy’s educational offer includes numerous masterclasses with great musicians of the international scene, collaborations with leading musical institutions from all over the world, and artistic projects, focused on concert performance.
+One of its most remarkable recent additions is the Concertmaster Course, held by the Leaders of major European orchestras and distinguished conductors.
+Moreover, the Academy’s educational offer includes numerous masterclasses with great musicians of the international scene, collaborations with leading musical institutions from all over the world, and artistic projects focused on concert performance.

-Equally outstanding is the Stauffer’s organizational model: the courses have always been tuition-free, thus ensuring accessibility and support for young musicians.
-Students are hosted at Palazzo Stauffer, a beautifully restored facility functional to music education.
+Equally outstanding is Stauffer’s organizational model: its courses have always been tuition-free, ensuring accessibility and support for talented young musicians.
+Students are hosted at Palazzo Stauffer, a beautifully restored facility designed specifically for music education.

 Contact